Dr. Rachel’s Low-FODMAP Diet 5-Day Meal Plan; Recipes and More (IBS-friendly!)

 • The food plan below assumes a ‘standard serving’ for each of the listed foods and recipes.
 For help on low-FODMAP portion sizes the MONASH app is downloadable and very useful for low-FODMAP food lists as well.

 • Snacks listed below are optional- depending on how much you consume at meals, and your typical daily calorie requirements.
-You may wish to add snacks mid-morning, late afternoon or in the evening.
+You may wish to add snacks mid-morning, late afternoon, or in the evening.

 • Many of my recipes are gluten-free and dairy-free, but the low-FODMAP diet is NOT a gluten-free diet or a lactose-free/dairy-free diet.
 You can have some foods that contain gluten and dairy (or lactose) depending on the amount and your tolerance.
 Lactose-intolerant individuals, and those allergic to milk protein may need to reduce their intake of those ingredients.